Driving in the dark or in harsh weather can be difficult. Maintaining your headlights can ease the stress of driving in these conditions.

-Laser headlights are not as sinister as they sound.
+Laser headlights aren't as sinister as they sound.
 They offer the most powerful illumination, but tend to be found in cars on the upper end of the market.

-And if you want to fit them to your car, you could be looking at forking out more than £5,000 – however, they are expected to drop in price as they become more mainstream.
+And if you want to fit them to your car, you could be looking at spending more than £5,000 – however, they're expected to drop in price as they become more mainstream.

 Pros and cons of laser headlights: